menandmice/micetro_docs/guides/user-manual/console_delete_dns_server.rst

 .. meta::
-   :description: The command to remove a server from the Management Console
+   :description: The command to remove a server from the Management Console in Micetro by Men&Mice
-   :keywords: remove, command, management console
+   :keywords: Micetro.
+DNS management, DNS server, Men&Mice appliance, appliance management

 .. _console-delete-dns-server: